halpdesk/parseit/readme.md

 ### Features

 - Text length
+- Lexical and morphological
+  - TF*IDF
-- TF*IDF - and perhaps score in conjunction with most common words in english
+  - common words in english
+  - profanity
-- Otrhography - usage and quality of non-alphabetical characters (graphemes), capitalization, spelling (norms), emphasis
+- Otrhography - usage and quality of non-alphabetical characters (graphemes), capitalization, spelling (norms), emphasis (also consider rating emoticons / smilies usage)
 - Syntax - phrase structure trees and dependency trees
 - Semantics - aspectual classes and reichenbach’s tenses
-- Pragmatics?
 - How well comment aligns with topic (similarity between topic and comment)

+#### Uncertain

+- Pragmatics - implicature / Grice maxims

+### Problems

+- Comment score depends on views - once a comment is "hot" it attracts more views and more votes
+- n-level comments depend much on the first-level comment (POSSIBLE SOLUTION: consider only first-level comments)

 ### Interesting papers and links